 The three core ethics of Gaian Permaculture are:

-1. Love the Earth
+1. Feed the Earth

-2. Love your self
+2. Feed your self

-3. Protect what you love
+3. Protect what feeds you

 Permaculture began as a horticultural movement in Tasmania in the 1970s, arising out of the observation that conventional farming is not sustainable, as it ultimately destroys the soil and the ecosystem.
 Since then the term ‘permaculture’ has come to mean many different things to different people.
 It has made no impact on the farming industry, not because of any lack of soundness regarding permaculture principles, but because worldwide agriculture is owned by the companies that sell seed, fertilizer, pesticides, herbicides and the major food retailers that control the supply chain.
 Small, organic farmers cannot get their produce to consumers, unless they are located near upmarket urban populations with attractive farmers markets.
 Supermarkets push farmers into poverty in order to cut prices to gain ‘market share’, while half the food that is produced in the US and nearly a third in the EU is wasted.